 After more than ten years in operation, the Gallery moved locations in 2018.
 They packed up their Freddy Krueger, Pennywise the Clown, Dracula, and Wolfman displays and jaunted from a place near the wharf to the middle of the action: Essex Street.
 Now, Salem visitors are absolutely sure to come across the attraction, no matter when they visit.

 Unfortunately, the Gallery doesn’t allow pictures from within the attraction, so you’ll have to check it out yourself (or browse their Instagram) for the inside scoop.
 As someone who has visited the new location, I can tell you it’s definitely worth the trip.
+You can also have a look at all my pictures on the images page.

 Price: For general admission, you’re looking around or less than $10 per person (lower for kids).